Protech-8 Fusion Structural Firefighting Glove

 – Modacrylic liner

 We highly recommend HySafety 7888M as the best structure firefighting gloves on the market.
-The reason is that these gloves are premium products with an affordable price.
+The reason is that these gloves are premium products at an affordable price.
 They meet NFPA 1971-2013 standards, so they are very reliable for firefighting.

-To cut costs and maintain high performance, the manufacturer uses quality heat and flame resistant cowhide as the shell of the gloves.
+To cut costs and maintain high performance, the manufacturer uses quality heat and flame-resistant cowhide as the shell of the gloves.
 This adds some durability to the gloves because the leather is tough and stretchable.
-Unlike regular fire resistant gloves with cheap leather, these gloves can block the heat better.
+Unlike regular fire-resistant gloves with cheap leather, these gloves can block the heat better.
 They also have a rough surface, allowing you to hold your tools tightly.

 The HySafety is specifically designed for firefighters and harsh conditions.
-To get cut a resistant surface, anti-slash protection is stitched across palm and back of fingertips.
+To get cut a resistant surface, anti-slash protection is stitched across the palm and back of the fingertips.
 In addition, the knit cuffs are easy to break in and fit nicely to your wrists, providing nice protection from debris.

-Moreover, these gloves have a standard shape and add liner to get a better fitting.
+Moreover, these gloves have a standard shape and add a liner to get a better fitting.
 We think that you will love the touch and feel of these gloves.
 Each glove is also waterproof and maintains a breathable moisture barrier that adds to comfort.
 It’s also good that the bright color of the gloves is very easy to identify in the fire area.

 The last thing we highly recommend is their durability.
-The stitching is tough and the leather is wear-resistant, thus the gloves can keep its shape after long term use.
+The stitching is tough and the leather is wear-resistant, thus the gloves can keep its shape after long-term use.
 It also makes the gloves very cost-effective.

-– Premium gloves with affordable price
+– Premium gloves at an affordable price

 – Quality leather